Constitution and Bylaws of the American Coton Club

 (a) Regular Membership.

-Regular membership is available to those aged 18 and older who fully support ACC's emphasis on health and education, ethical behavior by all members, and keeping the Coton de Tuléar as a Rare Breed dog.
-Regular members have ready access to the knowledge base of ACC, may register their Cotons with ACC, participate in discussion groups and serve on committees to further the purpose of the club.
+Regular membership is available to those aged 18 and older who fully support the American Coton Club's emphasis on health and education, ethical behavior by all members, and keeping the Coton de Tuléar as a Rare Breed dog.
+Regular members have ready access to the knowledge base of the American Coton Club, may register their Cotons with the American Coton Club, participate in discussion groups and serve on committees to further the purpose of the club.

 (b) Sponsor Membership.